 1. Channel Sales Save You Time & Effort

-For a small business, hiring a sales team, setting up sales processes, sales funnels, and all the associated tasks of running a sales operation, aren’t always feasible or cost-effective.
+For a growing business, hiring a sales team, setting up sales processes, sales funnels, and all the associated tasks of running a sales operation, aren’t always feasible or cost-effective.

 It takes an enormous amount of manpower and effort to run a sales operation, so starting out with channel sales can save you a lot of time and effort (and resource cost).